Andaqui language

 Andaqui (or Andaki) is an extinct language from the southern highlands of Colombia.
 It has been linked to the Paezan or Barbacoan languages, but no connections have been demonstrated.
 It was spoken by the Andaqui people of Colombia.
+The language may still be spoken.

 Language contact

 Jolkesky (2016) notes that there are lexical similarities with Paez, Chibcha (also proposed by Rivet 1924), and Tinigua-Pamigua due to contact.

 Varieties

 Other unattested varieties possibly related to Andaqui that are listed by Loukotka (1968):